Lonewolf239/NeoIni/docs/PROVIDERS.md

 ## Pluggable providers (1.7.3+)

 Decouple configuration storage from the file system.
-The `INeoIniProvider` interface lets you back `NeoIniReader` with a database, remote service, in-memory store, or any custom backend.
+The `INeoIniProvider` interface lets you back `NeoIniDocument` with a database, remote service, in-memory store, or any custom backend.

 ---